DanielLepszy/Brewdog-Beer-Challenge/README.md

 ```bash
 python3 -m pytest --cache-clear -s  -m <marker_name>
 ```
-Where marker_name has two value: 'api' or 'smoke'.
+Where marker_name is : 'api' or 'smoke' or 'additional'

 #### Using expression :
 ```bash